-- Investment performance of funds designated as core funds and other non-operating funds that have a longer-term investment horizon will be compared to an index comprised of U.S. Treasury or Government securities.
-The appropriate index will have a duration and asset mix that approximates the portfolios and will be utilized as a benchmark to be compared to the portfolio's total rate of return. - Investment advisors will report performance on both book value and total rate of return basis and compare results to the abovestated benchmarks.
+- Investment performance of funds designated as short-term funds and other funds that must maintain a high degree of liquidity will be compared to the return on the S&P Rated GIP Index Government 30 Day Yield.
+Investments of current operating funds shall have maturities of no longer than twenty-four (24) months. - 2.
+Investment performance of funds designated as core funds, Surplus Funds, and other non-operating funds that have a longer-term investment horizon will be compared to the Bank of America Merrill Lynch 1-3 Year U.S. Treasury/Agency Note Index and the portfolio's total rate of return will be compared to this benchmark.
+The appropriate index will have a duration and asset mix that approximates the portfolio and will be utilized as a benchmark to be compared to the portfolio's total rate of return.

-O. Reporting
+XVII.
+Reporting

-The Chief Business Officer shall provide the Board with quarterly investment reports.
-Schedules in the quarterly report should include the following:
+The Chief Business Officer shall provide the School Board with a quarterly and an annual investment report.
+The report should include the following:

-- A listing of individual securities held at the end of the reporting period - 2.
-Coupon, discount or earning rate
+- 1. A listing of individual securities held at the end of the reporting period - 2.
+Percentage of available funds represented by each investment type - 3.
+Coupon, discount or earning rate - 4.
+Average life or duration and final maturity of all investments - 5.
+Par value, and market value

-P. Third-party Custodial Agreements
+XVIII.
+Third-party Custodial Agreements

-1. Securities, with the exception of certificates of deposits, shall be held with a third party custodian; and all securities purchased by, and all collateral obtained by, the School Board should be properly designated as an asset of the School Board.
+- 1. Securities, with the exception of certificates of deposits, shall be held with a third party custodian; and all securities purchased by, and all collateral obtained by, the School Board should be properly designated as an asset of the School Board.
 The securities must be held in an account separate and apart from the assets of the financial institution.
 A third party custodian is defined as any bank depository chartered by the Federal Government, the State of Florida, or any other state or territory of the United States which has a branch or principal place of business in the State of Florida as defined in Section 658.12, Florida Statutes, or by a national association organized and existing under the laws of the United States which is authorized to accept and execute trusts and which is doing business in the State of Florida.
-Certificates of deposits will be placed in the provider's safekeeping department for the term of the deposit.

-- 2. The custodian shall accept transaction instructions only from those persons who have been duly authorized by the Chief Business Officer and which authorization has been provided, in writing, to the custodian.
+Certificates of deposits will be placed in the provider's safekeeping department for the term of the deposit. - 2.
+The custodian shall accept transaction instructions only from those persons who have been duly authorized by the Chief Business Officer and which authorization has been provided, in writing, to the custodian.
 No withdrawal of securities, in whole or in part, shall be made from safekeeping, shall be permitted unless by such a duly authorized person. - 3.
 The custodian shall provide the Chief Business Officer with safekeeping receipts that provide detail information on the securities held by the custodian.
 Security transactions between a broker/dealer and the custodian involving the purchase or sale of securities by transfer of money or securities must be made on a "delivery vs. payment" basis, if applicable, to ensure that the custodian will have the security or money, as appropriate, in hand at the conclusion of the transaction.
-Securities held as collateral shall be held free and clear of any liens. - Q. Investment Policy Adoption
+Securities held as collateral shall be held free and clear of any liens.